silexlabs/www.silex.me-2020/sections/banner-en.md

 cta4: ''

 ---
-Be part of the team behind Silex v2 now working on the v3 next big version.
-[Subscribe here](https://mail-list.silexlabs.org/subscription/cemnfkaVrK?locale=en-US "Subscribe to silex news").
+The team behind Silex is now working on Silex v3.
+[Subscribe and be notified of important news](https://mail-list.silexlabs.org/subscription/cemnfkaVrK?locale=en-US "Subscribe to silex news").